– a beacon designed for the 21st Century

 one of the longest serving amateur radio beacons in the world.
 This is only the

-beginning of a new era for the beacon as investigations are under way to look
+beginning of a new era for the beacon as a new beacon for a 70cms (GB3UHF) is

 I have been the beacon keeper for some ten years now, and previous to that